 Our ability to pay dividends is also restricted by Pennsylvania law.
 Under Pennsylvania law, a corporation has the power, subject to restrictions in its bylaws, to pay dividends or make other distributions to its shareholders unless, after giving effect thereto, (1) the corporation would not be able to pay its debts as they become due in the usual course of business or (2) the corporation's assets would be less than the sum of its total liabilities plus (unless otherwise provided in its articles) the amount that would be needed upon the dissolution of the corporation to satisfy the preferential rights, if any, of the shareholders having superior preferential rights to the shareholders receiving the distribution.
-Under Pennsylvania law, a corporation's board of directors may base its determination that a distribution is not prohibited by the second test on any reasonable valuation methods.
-Our board of directors may make a determination, based on a valuation other than book value, that a particular dividend may be paid notwithstanding our negative net worth.
-The board of directors may base this determination on, among other things, the findings and opinion of a third party valuation firm.
-In connection with establishing the dividend policy described herein, the board of directors may base its determination of its ability to pay the proposed dividends, in part, on a third party valuation of our company, adjusted for transactions subsequent to the valuation.
+In determining whether a particular level of dividends is permitted under Pennsylvania law, the board of directors may base its conclusion on one or more of the following: the book values of the assets and liabilities of the company as reflected on its books and records; a valuation that takes into consideration unrealized appreciation, depreciation or other changes in value of the assets and liabilities of the company either valued separately or valued in segments or as an entirety as a going concern; or any other method that is reasonable in the circumstances.
+Our board of directors is expected to make a determination that, in its business judgment, based on, among other things, its assessment of the value of the Company as a going concern, the projected dividends described in the second paragraph above are permissible under Pennsylvania law.
 Our bylaws and articles contain no restrictions regarding dividends.

 Historically, we have used a combination of earnings and borrowings to fund dividends.
 More recently, beginning in October 2003, we primarily used borrowings to fund dividends, which resulted in our current negative net worth.
-Dividends declared and paid since October 2003 were as follows: \$45.0 million in October 2003; \$25.0 million in December 2003; \$8.5 million in July 2004; \$95.0 million in November 2004; and \$35.0 million in July 2005.
-Dividend amounts paid over the last few years may not be representative of dividend payments going forward.
+Dividends declared and paid since October 2003 were as follows: \$45.0 million in October 2003; \$25.0 million in December 2003; \$8.5 million in July 2004; \$95.0 million in November 2004; \$35.0 million in July 2005; and \$3.0 million in December 2005.
+We have declared an additional dividend totaling \$8.3 million to our existing shareholders to be paid five days after the consummation of this offering.
+Dividend amounts paid over the last few years are not representative of dividend payments going forward.
 None of these dividends were paid pursuant to any agreement.